 Prop Firm Software Subscription and License Management Guide

-A good license management workflow keeps subscription status and product access aligned without making the buying process feel complicated.
+A good license management process keeps subscription status and product access aligned without making the buying process feel complicated.

 For most traders, the correct purchase path is simple: buy one subscription, activate the product, and use it for the main NinjaTrader setup.